Women’s Mental Health

-Veerle Bergink, MD, and Thalia Robakis, MD, are available to see individual patients through the Mount Sinai Doctors Faculty Practice.
+Veerle Bergink, MD, PhD, and Thalia Robakis, MD, PhD, are available to see individual patients through the Mount Sinai Doctors Faculty Practice.
 They accept Aetna and United Health Care (UMR) Top Tier insurances, and self-pay options are available.
 To make an appointment, call Lynise Law or Jayson Gerard at 212-659-1326.

 The clinic at the Klingenstein Pavilion’s E level, at 1176 Fifth Avenue, serves the needs of perinatal women with Medicaid insurance.
-The program is run by Matthew Dominguez, MD, in collaboration with social work director Laudy Burgos.
+The program is run by Matthew Dominguez, MD, in collaboration with Laudy Burgos, LCSW, Social Work Manager.
 To make an appointment, call 212-241-5947.

 Women who receive their obstetric care at the May Center for Mount Sinai Doctors (located at 5 East 98th Street) are eligible for mental health care via our innovative collaborative care program.

 If you’re interested in participating in research studies, please visit our Research webpage.

 At Mount Sinai, our mental health specialists have the reproductive psychiatry expertise to provide our patients with the highest quality care.
 We provide personalized, compassionate care to help you reach your recovery goals.